aoijs/website/src/content/docs/guides/application/commands.md

 # Responding to slash commands
 We may use `$interactionReply` to respond to the slash command with the same name we used from `$createApplicationCommand` which is `ping` as it's the slash command name we have chose!

-Let's create an aoi.js interaction command for slash:
+Let's create a interaction command for slash:
 ```js
 module.exports = {
   name: "ping",